 Evdokiya Golitsyna – Princesse Nocturne

-Evdokiya was born on August 4, 1780 in the family of Senator Ivan Izmailov and his wife Alexandra Yusupova, sister of the famous art connoisseur N. Yusupov.
+Pretty girl was born on August 4, 1780 into the family of Senator Ivan Izmailov and his wife Alexandra Yusupova, sister of the famous art connoisseur N. Yusupov.
 Her father died when the girl was seven years old and three and a half years later her mother died.
 So Dunya (Evdokiya) and her younger sister became orphans.
 Evdokiya went to her father’s brother Mikhail Izmailov, where she lived and studied.
 She was a clever and very beautiful girl.

 Meanwhile, her uncle Nikolai Yusupov worried about the girl’s fate.
-And he found a brilliant solution – Yusupov asked Emperor Paul I to help Evdokiya.
-And Paul I decided that his favourite Prince Sergei Golitsyn should marry the girl.
+So, he found a brilliant solution: Yusupov asked Emperor Paul I to help Evdokiya.
+And Paul I decided that his favorite Prince Sergei Golitsyn should marry the girl.

-Love, like a dream… The girl fell in love with a 25–year-old Prince Mikhail Petrovich Dolgoruky.
+Love, like a dream… The girl fell in love with 25–year-old Prince Mikhail Petrovich Dolgoruky.
 Not only his family, but also the whole Russia were proud of him.
-The third son of General Prince Pyotr Dolgoruky even at the age of 16 participated in the Caucasus campaign, then served in Georgia, at the age of 17 he was already a captain, and three years later became a colonel.
+The third son of General Prince Pyotr Dolgoruky even at the age of 16 participated in the Caucasus campaign.
+Then he served in Georgia and at the age of 17 he was already a captain.
+And three years later he became a colonel.
 In early 1800, Prince was sent to Paris.
 He was handsome, well-educated, witty and gallant.
 First ladies of the French court, Josephine Bonaparte, Caroline Murat, Ms. Steel and others, admired him.
 Even Bonaparte wanted to meet a person, who drove Parisians crazy.

 In 1805 Mikhail took part in the battle of Austerlitz.
 He was wounded, but did not leave the battlefield and earned the Order.